Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 Practical aspects of UML

-21 HoursThe course builds upon existing knowledge of UML.
-Throughout the training, we emphasize the practical application of UML in object-oriented analysis.
+21 HoursThis course builds upon existing knowledge of UML.
+During the training, the focus is on the practical application of UML for object-oriented analysis.

 Business and System Analysis using UML Notation - Practical Workshop for PO in the Scrum Methodology

-- Simplify intricate process definitions and divide them into more manageable components
+- Simplify complex process definitions and break them into more manageable components

 Business Process Modeling using BPMN and UML